kenchin138/DA-and-DS-Projects/README.md

 # **Data Analysis and Data Science Portfolio**

 Welcome!
-This GitHub repository serves as a place to store and document a few of the data analysis and data science projects undertaken, either for clients or for my personal use.
+This GitHub repository serves as a place to store and document a few of the data analysis and data science projects I have undertaken, either for clients or my own personal use.

+My goal is to upload more projects as I learn new techniques, methods, and best practices during my data analytics journey.

 Some of the dashboards I created can be found on my Tableau Public profile at: https://public.tableau.com/app/profile/ken.chin